alexbidenko/docker-posgres-backuper/README.md

 ## Permissions

-The container entrypoint (`docker-entrypoint.sh`) fixes ownership of the mounted backup and database directories to `postgres:postgres` before executing the main process.
-Ensure your volumes are writable by that user.
+The image runs the controller as the `postgres` user, matching the default user in the upstream PostgreSQL image.
+Mounted volumes must already be writable by that user—use `user: postgres` in your Compose configuration (or adjust ownership on the host) so that both the backup controller and the databases share the same UID/GID.

 ## License